learn-co-curriculum/dsc-capstone-submission-checklist/README.md

 ## How to Use This Checklist

 Fork this checklist, and complete it prior to submitting your Capstone for review.
-You can mark items as complete by adding an 'x' between the brackets in your Markdown file (i.e. change [ ] to [x]).
+You can mark items as complete by adding an 'x' between the brackets in your Markdown file (i.e. change `[ ]` to `[x]`).

 ## Business Understanding

-- [ ] Clearly explain the real-world problem your project attempts to solve in...
+- [ ] Clearly explains the real-world problem your project attempts to solve in...
   - [ ] Readme
   - [ ] Notebook
   - [ ] Slides